d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 # Text Preprocessing
 :label:`sec_text_preprocessing`

-We have reviewed and evaluated statistical tools and prediction challenges for sequence data.
-Such data can take many forms.
+Sequence data can take many forms.
-We already saw how to deal with a sequence with numbers.
-Another popular example of sequence data is text.
-For example,
+For example, text documents
+can be viewed as sequences of words.
-an article can be simply viewed as a sequence of words, or even a sequence of characters.
+Alternatively, they can be viewed as sequences of characters.
-We will use text in many chapters of the book.
+Throughout this book we will work extensively with sequential representations of text.
-To facilitate our future experiments with text data, we will dedicate this section to explain common preprocessing steps to convert text into sequences of numerical indices so they can be manipulated by models easily.
+To lay the groundwork for what follows, we briefly explain some common preprocessing steps for converting raw text into sequences of numerical values that our models can ingest.

 ```{.python .input}
 import collections